-Lakeside beach is 53km from Exmouth – around a 40-minute drive.
+Lakeside Beach is 53km from Exmouth – around a 40-minute drive.
 Follow the signs from Yardie Creek Road and turn off to the Milyering Visitor Centre.
 Lakeside’s snorkelling area car park is a short drive behind, with a small dirt road access section.
-2wd and 4wd cars can drive in.
+2WD and 4WD cars can drive in.

-From there, it’s around a 5 to 10 minute walk to the beautiful beach.
+From there, it’s around a 5 to 10-minute walk to the beautiful beach.
 To get to the snorkelling spot, continue south along the coastline until you see the signs and corresponding yellow buoys that mark the Lakeside Sanctuary Zone.

 There’s an entry fee of $15 to get into the Cape Range National Park.

-Can you camp at Lakeside beach?
+Can you camp at Lakeside Beach?

 No, there are no campgrounds at Lakeside, but there are many nearby and there is a toilet located near the carpark.

 To the north, you’ll find the Yardie Creek Homestead, Mesa, Kurrajong and Neds campgrounds.
-To the south, there are Tulki beach, North Mandu, and Osprey Bay campgrounds, among others.
+To the south, there are Tulki Beach, North Mandu, and Osprey Bay campgrounds, among others.

 We recommend staying in Osprey Bay campground

-This site is just a 25-minute drive from Lakeside.
+This campground is just a 25-minute drive from Lakeside.
 You’ll have to bring your own supplies, though – there are only toilet facilities.
 It’s hard to book a spot between May through September, so make sure to do this in advance!